Assessing subhalo finders in cosmological hydrodynamical simulations: Halo and subhalo finding

 where $r_{i}$ is its bound ranking in the previous output.
 The sum is done over the $N_{\mathrm{host-finding}}$ (10 by default) most bound particle tracers.
 The chosen host halo is the FoF group with the highest score out of the candidate list.
 Once all the pre-existing subhaloes have been assigned to hosts, three distinct possibilities can occur.

 First, FoF groups without any assigned subhaloes, and hence no previously existing structures associated to it, are considered potential seeds for new subhaloes.
-In other words, all of the particles belonging to that FoF group comprise a candidate subhalo.
+In other words, all of the particles belonging to that FoF group are grouped into a single source subhalo.
 If the candidate subhalo is identified as self-bound, a new central subhalo with a unique ID (TrackID) is created.

 Second, the groups that host one or more previously-existing central subhaloes require a decision concerning which subhalo remains as the central (see \S\ref{central_identification}).

 Third, some subhaloes may not be found in any FoF group at all.
 This occurs primarily near the resolution limit of the simulation, as FoF groups can fragment due to noise and no longer be above the particle number threshold to be found.
 However, as the particles were previously tagged as being part of a subhalo, {\HBTHERONS} is able to check if the particles of the now-fragmented FoF remain self-bound.
 If so, these subhaloes are denoted as hostless, and typically have fewer than 50 bound particles in {\tt FLAMINGO}.